Polytrichum commune: Description

 The lamellae, ridges of cells that run along the leaf surface, are crenulate (i.e. with small rounded teeth) in profile and are 5 to 9 cells high.
 Their margins are distinctly grooved with 2 rows of paired, projecting knobs.
 The marginal cells, when observed in section, may be narrow, but are more typically enlarged and wider than those beneath.
 They are retuse (i.e. with a rounded apex with a central shallow notch) to deeply notched, and in rare cases are divided by a vertical partition.
 These cells are smooth and brownish in colour and have relatively thick cell walls.
-The sheath cells measure 60 to 90 µm long by 10 to 13 µm wide.
+The sheath cells measure 60 to 90 μm long by 10 to 13 μm wide.
 These cells may be elongated rectangles or strongly linear structures up to 20 times long as wide.
 They become narrower toward the margins.
-Marginal lamina cells are 10 to 15 µm wide and are subquadrate (i.e. nearly square).
+Marginal lamina cells are 10 to 15 μm wide and are subquadrate (i.e. nearly square).

 The plants are sexually dioicous.
+Fertilization occurs when raindrops splash sperm from male splash-cups onto female plants containing eggs.
+The fertilized egg develops into a sporophyte, which contains a spore capsule high above a stalk.
 The leaves of the perichaetium have a long sheath with a scarious (i.e. membranous) margin, while the blades themselves are greatly reduced, gradually narrowing to a finely acuminate tip.
 These blades have toothed margins, are denticulate to subentire in outline, roughened to almost smooth, and have a costa that is excurrent.
 The seta, or capsule stalk, is 5 to 9 cm long, and is stout and yellowish to reddish brown in colour.
 The capsule is 3 to 6 mm long, slightly rectangular to cubic in shape, and brown to dark reddish brown in colour.
 It is sharply 4 winged, inclined to horizontal, and glaucous when fresh.
-The peristome measures 250 µm, is pale in colour and has 64 teeth.
+The peristome measures 250 μm, is pale in colour and has 64 teeth.
 The calyptra is golden yellow to brownish and completely envelops the capsule.
-The spores measure 5 to 8 µm, but may be up to 12 µm.
+The spores measure 5 to 8 μm, but may be up to 12 μm.